About Me

 Carolyn Costin Certified Eating Disorder Recovery Coach

-I believe in harm reduction—promoting safety, reducing suffering, and increasing someone’s quality of life no matter where they are in their eating disorder or recovery.
+I believe in harm reduction which includes minimizing the negative consequences of eating disorders, reducing suffering, and increasing someone’s quality of life no matter where they are in an eating disorder or recovery.

-I believe an eating disorder has often served a purpose that makes sense in someone’s life.
-I validate the ways an eating disorder has been an attempt at a solution by a part of us for coping with struggles and trauma.
+I believe an eating disorder has served a purpose that makes sense in someone’s life.
+I validate the ways an eating disorder makes sense and has been a survival strategy—an attempt at a solution by a part of us to cope with pain, emotional learnings, oppression/internalized oppression, and trauma.
 Healing asks us to honor our eating disorder’s attempts to meet our needs and help us survive while also acknowledging the harm it has caused in our life.
-In order to recover, we must compassionately hold space for both of these truths without judgement.
+I believe we must compassionately hold space for both of these truths without judgement.

 I believe in state not weight.
-Full recovery asks us to surrender to nutritional rehabilitation, unconditional permission to eat, and an unsuppressed weight for our unique body.
-Surrendering does not mean we don’t feel fear and resistance; fear and resistance are an inherent part of an eating disorder and recovery.
-Surrendering means letting our body do what it needs to do even when a part of us is afraid.
-Only our body can decide what it needs to weigh in order to fully heal from an ED and what set weight range it is happy and healthy at.
-Like height, our weight is largely predetermined.
-There are consequences to trying force our body to a lower weight then is right for it.
-For those with the genetic predisposition for an eating disorder, the consequence is far greater because we know that being in an energy deficit is a major contributing factor to developing and sustaining an eating disorder.
+I believe in set weight point theory: only our body can decide what it needs to weigh in order to fully heal from an ED—what weight range it is happy and healthy at.
+Like height, our weight is largely predetermined; there are consequences to trying force our body to a lower weight then is right for it.
+For those with the genetic predisposition for an eating disorder, the consequence is far greater because being in an energy deficit is a major contributing factor to developing and sustaining an eating disorder.